 The organization shall respond to relevant communications on its environmental management system.

 The organization shall retain documented information as evidence of its communications, as appropriate.

 |This is recognizing the development of various means of communication more prescriptive self-explanatory.

 Requires process approach

-This requires the process to defined on how for example the company collects and communicates data on waste packaging,
+This requires the process to define on how for example the company collects and communicates data on waste packaging,